 It does not need a label or fancy packaging.
 A lemon is a lemon.
 An onion is an onion.
 Real Food is a whole food that is life-sustaining.

-Whole Foods are: “Foods that have been minimally refined or processed, and are eaten in their natural state.
+“Foods that have been minimally refined or processed, and are eaten in their natural state.
 In general, nothing is removed from, or added to, the foodstuffs in preparation.
-Wholegrain cereal products are made by milling the complete grain.”
-The definition is from www.encyclopedia.com
+Wholegrain cereal products are made by milling the complete grain.” ~ definition from www.encyclopedia.com

 Our bodies were designed to digest Real Food.
-The best Real Foods to me are called Powerfoods.
+The best ones are called Superfoods.

 Benefits of Real Food

 1. Full of naturally occurring vitamins and minerals to build and nourish the body.

 If you research supplements carefully you will find that the better more expensive supplements provide a wider and more sophisticated complement of ingredients.
 They are actually trying to get the combination and chemical structure closer and closer to the whole food state.
 You might ask at some point: why not just eat the food?

 Too much fat makes you fat.
 The high levels of fat added to processed foods and junk food is the ‘bad’ kind that now has been shown to increase heart disease, obesity.

 Nuts, on the other hand, have fat in them but it is often the ‘good kind’ that has been shown to help weight loss.

 White sugar (and similar high processed sugars) makes you fat, creates anxiety and depression, increases diabetes, heart problems and rots your teeth, and suppresses your immune system.